arwaghaith/__OSEK__/README.md

 - **Race Condition in Multi Processing Scenario**

   The Race Condition is a situation that is developed when a device or system tries to do two or more operations simultaneously when, due to the nature of the device or system, the actions must be performed in the right order to be performed successfully; a race condition is an unpleasant circumstance that results.
 ## Critical Section Area

-- The Critical Section Problem is a Code Snippet.
+- <span style="color:red">The Critical Section Problem is a Code Snippet.
 This code snippet contains a few variables.
 These variables can be accessed by a few processes.
-There is a condition for these processes.
+There is a condition for these processes.</span>

-- The condition is that only one process can only enter the critical section.
-Remaining Processes which are interested to enter the critical section have to wait for the process to complete its work and then enter the critical section.
+- <span style="color:red">The condition is that only one process can only enter the critical section.
+Remaining Processes which are interested to enter the critical section have to wait for the process to complete its work and then enter the critical section.</span>

-- The portion of a piece of code that is performed by many threads is considered in critical section of a code.
-The critical section area is vulnerable to a race condition because various outputs from concurrently running threads potentially result in different orders of execution.
+- <span style="color:red">The portion of a piece of code that is performed by many threads is considered in critical section of a code.
+The critical section area is vulnerable to a race condition because various outputs from concurrently running threads potentially result in different orders of execution.</span>
 <br><br>

 ![alt4](assets/image6.png)